Nayaka-M/m-nayaka/README.md

 Disadvantages
 - Naive Bayes assumes independence between features, which may not always be true in practice.
 - It can be sensitive to the choice of features and may not perform well with complex or noisy data.

+sample

+Here's an example of email spam classification:

+Spam Email Example:

+"Win a FREE iPhone 14!
+Click here to claim your prize now! [ suspicious link ]"

+Classification: SPAM ( Unsolicited, misleading, and potentially malicious)

+Reasons:

+1. The email is unsolicited and tries to lure the recipient with a fake prize.
+2. It contains a suspicious link that may lead to phishing or malware.
+3. The language used is sensational and tries to create a sense of urgency.

+This type of email would be classified as spam and likely filtered out by email providers.